Particular/docs.particular.net/nservicebus/operations/management-using-powershell.md

 ## Help

-A list of available cmdlets can be found by issuing the following PowerShell command
+A list of available commandlets can be found by issuing the following PowerShell command

 	Get-Command -Module NServiceBus.PowerShell

 # NServiceBus Cmdlets in NServiceBus V3.x

 ## Prerequisites